 Disclaimer:

 We are not affiliated with any campground or camping products in Taiwan.
-The following FAQ is only based on our opinion after years of camping in Taiwan, and should not be considered absolute fact.
+The following FAQ is only based on our opinion after years of camping in Taiwan, and should not be considered an absolute fact.
 If in doubt, make sure you check with the local police station or other government office to make sure you are following local regulations while camping in Taiwan.

 How to book a campsite in Taiwan: